LOPEC 2019 Demo Line—Hall B0 booth 405

-Are you interested in manufacturing processes of organic and printed electronics and would like to see equipment in operation?
+Are you interested in manufacturing processes of organic and printed electronics and would you like to see equipment in operation?
 The LOPEC Demo Line gives you the perfect opportunity.
-On March 29 and 30, the entire value chain for printing electrochromic displays will be set up—in a trade fair environment.
+On March 20 and 21, the manufacturing of hybrid electronics and printed batteries will be shown at LOPEC 2019—in a trade fair environment.

 As already evident from its name, electronics require power to function.
 This holds true for classical as well as for printed electronics.
 Rigid power supplies, e.g. coin cell batteries, go perfectly hand-in-hand with classical, rigid electronics.

 However, to unleash the full potential of printed electronics the power source has to be flexible as well.
 By printing the battery, the power source can be made flexible and can be freely designed to incorporate just the right amount of energy for the envisioned use-case.
 Furthermore, for lots of computing power on a small scale, classical electronics are still the way to go.
 In order to combine these with printed electronics these silicon chips can be made flexible and, thus, combine the best of two worlds.

 This year’s demonstrator incorporates all of these and more technologies and aspects of printed electronics.
 A printed primary battery powers a circuit printed on polymer film.
 When the resistive switch is pressed, the flexible silicon chip generates a random number and drives regular SMD-LEDs to display the number.
 This showcases the huge potential of combining printed electronics with adapted classical electronics to create novel and flexible devices.

 Try your luck and roll the numbers 1 to 4 in a row and win a price!